buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Beta testing

-If you want to get the newest features and changes feel free to use/ test the beta version of the Docker image.
-You can find the readme.md file for beta versions [here](https://github.com/buanet/ioBroker.docker/blob/beta/README.md).
-Please make sure to read the changelog before testing beta versions.
+If you want to get the newest features and fixes feel free to use/ test the beta version of the Docker image.
+For more information take a look at the [Docker image releases](https://github.com/buanet/ioBroker.docker/releases) and/ or join our discussion on [ioBroker Discord > Beta Testing & Feedback > docker-image](https://discord.gg/kN7nhx6C).<br>Thank you.

 ### Notes for developers